-These low carb carrot cake muffins with cream cheese filling are super delicious.
-They are like having cheesecake surrounded by a gluten free carrot cake.
+These low carb carrot cake cream cheese muffins are super delicious.
+They are like having cheesecake surrounded by a yummy gluten free carrot muffin.

-I bought a small bag of organic carrots because I was planning to make a low carb carrot cake this weekend.
+I bought a small bag of organic carrots because I was planning to make a carrot cake this weekend.
 However, I really wasn’t in the mood to make a cake.

-I still wanted to bake something sweet with the carrots so I opted to make some carrot cake muffins with cream cheese filling.
+I still wanted to bake something sweet with the carrots so I opted to make some low carb carrot cake cream cheese muffins instead.
 Since I had bought some cream cheese to use as cake frosting, I thought I’d try filling the carrot muffins with a cream cheese filling similar to what I had done when I made the Pumpkin Cheese Bread.

 The Oat Fiber Buttermilk Pancakes that I had just made came out perfect using a blend of almond flour and oat fiber so I thought I’d try using the same flour substitute in the carrot muffins.
 The flour blend worked out great for the muffins as they were just like flour muffins in texture.

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!